In This Article

 In practice, there are several methods to get your allowances revoked, some of which may require varying levels of technical skill.
 Dedicated platforms like Revoke.Cash are designed to provide users with an easy way to manage their token allowances across different projects, while some platforms like MetaMask offer features allowing users to directly review and revoke their allowances on selected networks, often including Ethereum.

-Revoking token approvals is also possible through network explorers such as Etherscan or Polygonscan.
-Although less user-friendly, this method is based on the same rules as Revoke.Cash and is also a reliable way to avoid the violation of token approvals.
+Revoking active approvals is also possible through network explorers such as Etherscan or Polygonscan.
+Although less user-friendly, this method is based on the same rules as Revoke.Cash and is also a reliable way to avoid the violation of approvals.

 How To Revoke Approvals With Etherscan?